davidtchiu/davidtchiu.github.io/index.md

 <div style="display: grid; grid-template-columns: auto auto; column-gap: 15px;">
   <div>
-  I'm a Professor of Computer Science at the <a href="https://pugetsound.edu/mathematics-computer-science-current-student">University of Puget Sound</a>, where I also served a term as department chair from 2019-22.
+  I'm a Professor of Computer Science at the <a href="https://pugetsound.edu/mathematics-computer-science-current-student">University of Puget Sound</a>, where I also served a 3-year term as department chair from 2019-22.
+I am currently the university's Advisor to the Students of Color Residential Community.

   I received a PhD in Computer Science and Engineering from <a href="https://cse.osu.edu">The Ohio State University</a> as a member of the <a href="https://cse.osu.edu/research/systems">Systems Group</a>.
 I studied under the supervision of <a href="https://scholar.google.com/citations?user=kOUPR1sAAAAJ&hl=en">Gagan Agrawal</a> (now Associate Dean at Augusta) and worked on problems in the dynamic composition, performance modeling, and optimizations of scientific workflows over distributed cloud computing environments.
 Prior to Ohio State, I studied under <a href="https://en.wikipedia.org/wiki/Paul_S._Wang">Paul S. Wang</a> at the Institute of Computational Mathematics (ICM/Kent State) on the transmission of mathematics education modules for my BS/MS degrees.
 My current teaching and research interests span database management, distributed cloud computing, and the web.
 I am a member of ACM and a senior member of the IEEE.
   </div>
   <div style="vertical-align: top;">
     <img src="david.jpg" width="180px"/>
   </div>
 </div>

 I am the recipient of the 2017 Kristine Bartanen Research Award and the [2022 President's Award for Excellence in Teaching](https://www.pugetsound.edu/presidents-excellence-teaching-award).
-I am the Student of Color Residential Community (SCRC) Faculty Advisor at Puget Sound.
+I am the [Student of Color Residential Community (SCRC)](https://www.pugetsound.edu/living-learning-communities/students-color-residential-community) Faculty Advisor at Puget Sound.

 Here's a link to my [curriculum vitae](CV.pdf).

-### Recent Activities
+### Recent(-ish) Activities
 - (4/2023) Congrats to Julia Kaeppel on receiving a McCormick Student Research Award to work on query reorganization.
 - (2/2023) Serving as the inaugural Student of Color Residential Community (SCRC) Faculty Advisor, University of Puget Sound.
 - (1/2023) Featured in the ["Five Questions Series"](https://www.pugetsound.edu/stories/five-questions-university-puget-sound-professor-computer-science-david-chiu) in [Arches](https://www.pugetsound.edu/arches-magazine) magazine.